The current and future impacts of artificial intelligence on 3D rendering

 Lumirithmic, available on your phone, is another example that utilizes generative AI in its software.
 Employing generative AI hand-in-hand with animation, they can render 3D facial scans for usage in the entertainment, video game, and spatial computing industries.

-It does this using only portable devices like an iPhone or iPad, where the subject’s face is surrounded by phone cameras and special lighting.
+Being one of the best AI 3D rendering tools, it does this using only portable devices like an iPhone or iPad, where the subject’s face is surrounded by phone cameras and special lighting.

 The tech behind Lumirithmic